Pathobiology Courses

 Blinded examination of gross and histologic lesions with emphasis on lesion recognition, description and disease diagnosis, followed by group discussion of each case.

-4.00 credits.
-Prerequisites: Open with consent of instructor to graduate students, upper-level Honors students, and senior undergrad students with recommended preparation.
-Recommended preparation: Previous coursework in Biochemistry, Genetics, Cell Biology, and Microbiology.
+Pre-requisite: Open with consent of instructor to graduate students, upper-level Honors students, and senior undergrad students with recommended preparation.
+Recommended Prep: Previous coursework in Biochemistry, Genetics, Cell Biology, and Microbiology.

 Principles of basic and clinical immunobiology; phylogeny and ontogeny of the immune response, characteristics of the immune response, cellular and humoral immunity; central and peripheral lymphoid tissues; mechanisms of immunologic injury and immunologic diseases; comparative and veterinary immunology; transplantation and tumor immunology.